cheind/py-globalflow/README.md

 ![](https://www.travis-ci.com/cheind/py-globalflow.svg?branch=main)

 # **py-globalflow**
-Pure Python implementation of _Global Data Association for MOT Tracking using Network Flows_ (zhang2008global) with minor tweaks.
+Python implementation of _Global Data Association for MOT Tracking using Network Flows_ (zhang2008global) with minor tweaks and applications to human pose tracking.

 Features
 - **Problem agnostic**: No restrictions are set on the type of observations.
 Related probabilities are computed from callable functions that return log-probabilities of specific events.